dsnet/generate-gallery/README.md

 # Static Gallery Generator

-This program generates a single `.html` file containing previews of all images and videos in a directory.
+This program generates a static `.html` file containing previews of all images and videos in a directory.
 The previews are embedded within the HTML itself using the [data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme) to avoid generating separate preview files for every item in the gallery.
-Each preview image is a link to the original media file.
+Each preview is a link to the original media file.

 ## Usage